Toyokawa Inari Tokyo Betsuin temple of foxes

 Toyokawa Inari Tokyo Betsuin's main hall.

-Toyokawa is not a big place, but it is refreshing if that makes sense.
+Toyokawa is not big, but it is refreshing if that makes sense.
 Outside its fences is the concrete jungle.
 Inside are many trees offering a good amount of shade, especially on hot summer days.
 And those same trees block out some of the sounds of the city.
 Like many other temples and shrines in Tokyo, you enter a tiny oasis of peace and tranquility.

-If you are a photographer or an Instagrammer, it is a place to get some Tokyo memorable pictures.
+Photographers and Instagrammers can get some memorable Tokyo pictures at Toyokawa.
 Most people would spend about thirty to sixty minutes there with a camera.
 It’s not on the same level as Sensoji or Meiji Jingu, but it is fun.
 I’m sure you will leave pleased.
 The foxes are cool.

 What to photograph at Toyokawa Inari Tokyo Betsuin